xskipy/eventio-test-project/HANDOVER.md

 - Component Testing
   - Add component testing via react-native-testing-library
-  - Due to the time constrait there was not enough time to start setting up component testing
+  - Due to the time constrait there was not enough time to add component tests